 Iceland is splitting apart.
-One side is moving west, the other side east, and roughly down the middle of the island – if you know what to look for – you can see signs of this process, looking like great scars on the landscape.
-Click on the picture to the left to enlarge it, and look for the long dark features running across the landscape in the distance.
-They are faults, tears in the earth’s crust caused by the pulling apart of Iceland.
+One side is moving west, the other side east, and roughly down the middle of the island – if you know what to look for – you can see signs of this process.
+In the picture above the long, dark features running across the upper part of the photo, looking like great scars on the landscape, are faults, tears in the earth’s crust caused by the pulling apart of Iceland.

 There won’t be two Icelands in the future, though.
 The island will just get bigger; as rapidly as it is splitting apart, new magma wells up to create new territory.

 I had read a lot about Iceland’s geology but until recently I had not visited.
 However, on a recent trip there I was bowled over by the island’s beauty and it’s incredibly diverse volcanic landforms.

 Iceland is unique.
 It exists because it is a geological ‘hotspot,’ a place where a plume of hot material rises slowly from deep in the earth’s interior and generates huge amounts of volcanic lava as it approaches the surface.
 There are many recognized geological hotspots on the earth – Hawaii is a famous one – but the reason Iceland is unique is because unlike the others it sits astride a spreading ocean ridge: the Mid Atlantic Ridge (MAR).

 The MAR runs down the center of the Atlantic Ocean.
 It is the boundary between tectonic plates, a so-called spreading center along which the plates on either side move away from one another.
 The ridge is volcanically active – not with explosive volcanic eruptions, but with relatively quiescent outpourings of basalt lava that create new Atlantic seafloor.
 As a result the Atlantic is getting wider, the continents to the east and west moving farther and farther apart.
 The process has been going on for almost 200 million years; before that there was no Atlantic Ocean and the continents on either side were joined together.